shapediver/Viewer/documentation/apiReadMe.md

   })();
 </script>

-## The Scene tree
+## The Scene Tree

 This application has it's own scene tree in which sessions store their computed outputs, but you can also create, adjust and remove parts of the scene tree yourself.
+(Example: In some cases you might want to adjust the geometry that you get back from our servers.
+You might want to hide some objects first, or simply don't want to display them at all.
+In most cases, there is no need to adjust the scene tree though.)

 The scene tree is a tree structure with a single root node.
 Every node can have any number of children and data items.
 The data items contain the actual information, whereas the nodes are only used to maintain and manage the hierarchy.